-During one of the conferences that I attended earlier in regards to Big Data Analysis with Artificial Intelligence and Business Intelligence, I perceived that by the end of 2021 there would be nearly 40 Zettabytes(ZB’s) of data.
+During one of the conferences that I attended earlier in regards to Big Data Analysis using AI and BI, I perceived that by the end of 2021 there would be nearly 40 Zettabytes(ZB’s) of data.

 Moreover, a question struck my mind and I couldn’t hold on to it, so I raised it at that very conference:

 How can we avoid sorting & filtering the entire data, and instead directly scan through only relevant pieces of data to obtain what we require, to fasten the overall response time?

 Everyone seemed clueless, but all that could be drawn out from the discussions was that by that time there would be a powerful technology created to accelerate the process.
 Being an impatient nerd, I Googled on the topic:

-How Big Data can be analyzed using Artificial Intelligence & Business Intelligence?
+How Big Data can be analyzed using AI & BI?

 And Boom 💥 That’s the Future!!

-Navigating across various links as well as reading numerous books on Big Data Analysis, Artificial Intelligence & Business Intelligence, I wondered:
+Navigating across various links as well as reading numerous books on Big Data Analysis using AI & BI, I wondered: